-Dealing with a chronic condition can be frustrating, and we empathize with patients going to such lengths to try and treat their condition.
+Dealing with a chronic health condition can be frustrating, and we empathize with patients going to such lengths to try and treat their condition(s).

 Even a standard blood panel tests for many vitamins and minerals, and there are more advanced blood panels like intracellular nutrient testing which can uncover deficiencies to a more accurate degree.

-This is an outdated and non-ideal way to test for magnesium because most of it is stored in tissue and bone.
-An intracellular nutrient test could uncover low magnesium levels that a standard blood panel wouldn’t.
+This is an outdated and suboptimal way to test for magnesium, because most of this mineral is stored in tissue and bone (greater than 99% according to medical research).
+An intracellular nutrient test could uncover low magnesium levels that a standard blood panel may not.

 We recommend that patients with chronic health issues speak with their doctor about nutrient testing that may uncover root causes of health issues.

 To solve a complex health problem, it helps to have as much information about your current health state as possible, and that information can be obtained through standard medical testing.

 Can RDs Resolve Deficiencies?

 Another option that patients should consider when attempting to resolve nutritional deficiencies is to work with a Registered Dietitian (RD).